 The key to getting help is to identify specific tasks and ask others to do them.
 Again, the MindLight app tries to make this easier for you.
 You can create a task and assign it to one or all of your team members.
 The first person to complete it will take it off the list for everyone.

 One tip for getting a task done is to be specific.
 Make sure you give all the details in the task that you want done so you don’t have to call them or vice versa each time you ask them to do something.
 Make sure they know when it is, where it is, how long it will be, and what they are expected to do.

 Every once in awhile your A-Team will have other things to do.
 Even if they don’t, they all have lives too.
 There may come a time when even the team cannot keep up with all of the tasks that need to get done.

 Don’t be afraid to argument your team with a ringer!
 If no one on the team is qualified to do the financial stuff, hire an accountant.
 If legal paperwork is not yet done – hire an elder law attorney.
 If you just need a break, hire a respite worker.

 What Does Your Dream Team Look Life?

 Do you have a team that already helps you take care of your caree?
 Tell us how you set it up.
 Do you have any tips for others caregivers who are creating a team right now?
-Let us know your thoughts in the comments below.
+Let us know your thoughts on our facebook page.